Face (sociological concept): Japanese

 In the politeness-orientated Japanese society, simple sentences in English would have many variations in Japanese where the speaker must make linguistic choices based on their interpersonal relationship with the listener.
 Common greetings in Japanese such as yoroshiku onegaishimasu (よろしくお願いします; I make a request and I hope things go well) highlight the debt-sensitive culture in Japan.
 By emphasizing the speaker's debt to giving credit to the listener, one implies the debt will be repaid, this is rooted in the Japanese concept of face.
 In addition, phrases such as sumimasen (すみません), originally an expression for apology but encompasses feelings of both gratitude and apology, are used across a variety of contexts, highlighting the use of language to maintain and reinforce smooth face-to-face interactions within Japanese society.

 A study investigating the conditions that led to feelings of face-loss in Japanese participants revealed that the presence of others and engagement in activities related to social roles led to a stronger face-loss experience.
 When examining mentsu in Japan, it was revealed that people generally regard experiences of losing one's own face as unpleasant.
 Experiences of face-saving and face-loss can influence one's mood and self-esteem.
 Moreover, people's moods can be influenced by whether the face of those close to them are saved.
 Findings also reveal that caring for others through saving face can have a positive impact on one's interpersonal relationships with others.

 Korean

-The concept of "face" or chemyeon (/ko/) is extremely important in Korean culture.
+The concept of "face" or chemyeon (/ko/), borrowed from the Chinese tǐmiàn, is extremely important in Korean culture.